AviralVashistha/Heart_Disease_Prediction/README.md

 * `main.py`: The main Python script for running the Flask application.
 * `heart.csv`: The dataset file sourced from Kaggle.
 * `requirements.txt`: List of required Python libraries.

-## Model Performance

-The Logistic Regression model achieved an accuracy of **91%** on the test set after hyperparameter tuning.

 ## Future Work